buildkite/on-demand/agent-composer/README.md

 Create a new build for this pipeline and check that an agent is created to run the job.

-## Sample Ruby Task Definition
+## Testing Rails Applications

-To test a simple Rails project we need a task definition that includes the Ruby interpreter.
-Add a new task definition to your template resources section like
+To run the tests for a simple Rails project we need a task definition that includes the Ruby interpreter.
+Add a new task definition to your template resources section like this:
-this:

 ```yaml
 Resources: